Comment from our reader:

 And if a borrower stays in a home and makes payments for 20 or 30 years with a typical bank loan, they will pay 2 1/2 or 3 times the amount they borrowed back on the loan in interest charges.

-If the senior homeowner had that kind of money, they could put it in an account and the heirs would still inherit but that’s the problem, most don’t have that kind of money.
+If the senior homeowner had that kind of money, they could put it in an account and the heirs would still inherit but that is the problem, most do not have that kind of money.

 If people are worried about what the heirs will have, then the heirs can make the payments for the elderly homeowners or give them the money they need to live on and then there is no erosion of the equity.